walnuthq/madara-docs/docs/quickstart/use_appchain.md

 --function increase --arguments "3"
 ```

 If you now query the balance again, you should see value `8`.
-Congratulations, you have successfully modified the contract's state!
+Congratulations, you have successfully modified the state of your contract and Appchain!